 We offer the following options to replace missing teeth and fill gaps.

 Bridgework helps fill spaces well by joining teeth together over a gap.
-A ‘bridge’ can fill in one tooth space or several with fairly natural looking teeth.
-A bridge is cemented in so it is permanently attached to your teeth so they don’t move around nor come out.
+A dental bridge can fill in one tooth space or several with fairly natural looking teeth.
+A bridge is cemented in so it is permanently attached to your teeth.
+They don’t move around or come out.
 The only cons to bridgework are:

 Single Tooth Replacement with an Implant Crown

 An implant-supported crown is an excellent option for filling a single tooth gap in your smile!
-Dental implant supported crowns are usually the most cost-effective solution over time for you because they can possibly last the rest of your life!
+Dental implant supported crowns are usually the most cost-effective solution over time for you because they can last up to the rest of your life!

-- Leave surrounding teeth untouched.
+- The surrounding teeth remain untouched.
 This is especially important if the teeth on either side of the gap have no fillings.

-- Support themselves when chewing so other teeth don’t get an increased load.
+- The crowns support themselves when chewing, so other teeth don’t get an increased load.

-- Maintain the bone and gums around them much like natural teeth do.
+- They maintain the bone and gums around them much like natural teeth do.

-- Look great as the teeth are separate.
+- They look great as the teeth are separate.

-Dr Malfair and our highly trained staff in Kelowna has been placing and restoring dental implants since 2006 and are educated in associated grafting techniques.
-So we can usually do all the work start to finish here in our office!
+Dr. Malfair and our highly trained staff in Kelowna have been placing and restoring dental implants since 2006 and are educated in associated grafting techniques.
+We can usually do all the work from start to finish here in our office!

 These concerns are more pronounced with lower dentures than upper dentures.